superliuwr/superliuwr.github.io/source/_posts/metrics-and-prometheus.md

 * Throughput: The traffic helps you to understand the context of increased error rates and the latency too.
 * Saturation: It tells how "full" your service is.
 If the CPU usage is 90%, can your system handle more traffic?
 * Memory Usage: It can be used to recognize a leak.

+### The difference among logs, traces and metrics

+* Logs
+  * Should be actionable -- only log errors that can be acted upon
+* Traces
+  * For investigating what happened in a single request end to end
+* Metrics
+  * For everything else

+> If something is worth logging, then it’s worth collecting metrics for.
+Not the case vice versa.
+> Measure the tasks: how often, how long, payload size, number of task in flight, etc.

 # Prometheus